WalletWasabi/WasabiDoc/docs/FAQ/FAQ-UseWasabi.md

 `----> 0.65 BTC (From my Boss Bob)`

-Now if you receive money from another person who uses an exchange, then your label would look like this:
+Now if you receive money from Alice who uses an exchange, then your label would look like this:

-`----> 2.1 BTC (The person's name)`
+`----> 2.1 BTC (From Alice, from exchange)`

 Now here is where things can be a bit tricky for folks unfamiliar with Bitcoin.
 Suppose you wanted to send all of your coins to a hardware wallet.